sredhu37/docker-zero-to-hero/README.md

 ---

-## 🛠 Requirements

-- Basic terminal usage
-- Docker installed (Desktop or CLI)
-- Git for source control
-- [Optional] Code editor like VS Code

----

-## 📬 Stay Connected

-⭐ Star this repo to keep track of updates
-🐞 Found an issue?
-Open an [issue](https://github.com/YOUR_USERNAME/docker-zero-to-hero/issues)
-🚀 Want to contribute?
-Pull requests welcome!

----

 ## 📄 License

-This course and repository are licensed under the [MIT License](LICENSE).
+This course and repository are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

----